ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+ We can use relative paths which are a path from the directory or file we are currently in or absolute paths which are a path from our root directory.
  <!-- Answer Ends Here -->

 <hr>